Blueprinter/PayPal-payment-JavaScript-SDK-with-server-integration/README.md

   For an overview of the PayPal checkout with server integration - See this Link: https://developer.paypal.com/docs/archive/checkout/how-to/server-integration/

-  It is very important to understand the "sandbox" and the "production" settings - There are multiple settings that must all be for either "sandbox" or "production" If you mix "sandbox" and "production" credentials and API links then your code will not work and the error messages may not help you to understand what the real problem is -
+  It is very important to understand the "sandbox" and the "production" settings.
+  There are multiple settings that must all be for either "sandbox" or "production" If you mix "sandbox" and "production" credentials and API links then your code will not work and the error messages may not help you to understand what the real problem is -

-  Anything to do with "sandbox" is for testing purposes - "production" is for accepting live payments from customers -
+  Anything to do with "sandbox" is for testing purposes.
+  "production" is for accepting live payments from customers.

-  The terminology that PayPal uses for the credentials is: client id - The client side credential key secret - The server side credential key
+  The terminology that PayPal uses for the credentials is:
+ * client id - The client side credential key
+ * secret - The server side credential key

-  Credentials need to be in three different settings- 1 Client side script tag - client id
+  Credentials need to be in three different settings-
+ 1. Client side script tag - client id
- 2 Server side variable - client id
+ 2. Server side variable - client id
- 3 Server side variable - secret
+ 3. Server side variable - secret

   To test your PayPal code you must do multiple things:
-  1 - Create sandbox (test) client and secret credentials 2 - use a special buyer PayPal account:
+ 1. Create sandbox (test) client and secret credentials
-      https://developer.paypal.com/docs/checkout/integrate/
+ 2. Use a special buyer PayPal account: https://developer.paypal.com/docs/checkout/integrate/

 I think that there are advantages of using both the client side PayPal SDK to create the PayPal buttons,